 They provided the host with valuable insights, know-how, and practical suggestions for solving the challenges combined with some recommendations.

 From the outset, the conditions are favourable for the emergence of the first Renewable Energy Communities (RECs) at Ascó:

 The area has plenty of renewable energy potential (sun and wind), and the municipality is keen to support RECs as a means to create local added value and increase acceptance for renewable energy projects.

 The following elements were discussed within the group and formed the basis for the recommendations elaborated by the peers.
-A full overview of all recommendations can be found in the follow-up report, which will be published soon.
+A full overview of all recommendations can be found in the follow-up report.

 Multiple stakeholders need to be made aware of the opportunities of RECs as they all could play a role in a REC: resident associations, schools, community groups, charities, churches, local business.